-LM27341 The and LM27342 regulators are monolithic, high frequency, PWM step-down DC-DC converters in 10-pin SON and 10-pin MSOP-PowerPad packages.
-They contain all the active functions to provide local DC-DC conversion with fast transient response and accurate regulation in the smallest possible PCB area.
+The LMR12015/20 regulator is a monolithic, high frequency, PWM step-down DC-DC converter in a 10-pin LLP package.
+It contains all the active functions to provide local DC-DC conversion with fast transient response and accurate regulation in the smallest possible PCB area.

-With a minimum of external components the LM27341 and LM27342 are easy to use.
-The ability to drive 1.5A or 2A loads respectively, with an internal 150 m Ω NMOS switch results in the best power density available.
-The world-class control circuitry allows for on-times as low as 65 ns, thus supporting exceptionally high frequency conversion.
+With a minimum of external components the LMR12015/20 is easy to use.
+The ability to drive 1.5/2A loads respectively, with an internal 150 m $\Omega$ NMOS switch results in the best power density available.
+The control circuitry allows for on-times as low as 65 ns, thus supporting exceptionally high frequency conversion.
 Switching frequency is internally set to 2 MHz and synchronizable from 1 to 2.35 MHz, which allows the use of extremely small surface mount inductors and chip capacitors.
 Even though the operating frequency is very high, efficiencies up to 90% are easy to achieve.
 External shutdown is included featuring an ultra-low shutdown current of 70 nA.
-The LM27341 and LM27342 utilize peak current-mode control and internal compensation to provide high-performance regulation over a wide range of operating conditions.
+The LMR12015/20 utilizes peak current mode control and internal compensation to provide high-performance regulation over a wide range of operating conditions.
 Additional features include internal soft-start circuitry to reduce inrush current, pulse-by-pulse current limit, thermal shutdown, and output over-voltage protection.